SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In the next section, I will present the principal findings of the current investigation … These analytical procedures and the results obtained from them are described in the next chapter.

-## Signalling Transition
+## Previewing sections of text

-> Previewing sections of text
+↑ Signalling Transition

 The purpose of this chapter is to review the literature on X. It begins by ...
 This introductory section provides a brief overview of ...
 It then goes on to ...